 While the benefits are compelling, outsourcing isn’t without its risks.
 Being aware of these potential downsides helps you manage them proactively.

-Fortunately, every one of these risks can be managed with the right strategy and oversight.
+Fortunately, every one of these risks and mistakes can be managed with the right strategy and oversight.

 Choosing between building an in house team and using outsourced marketing services involves a few key trade offs.